-I also have a second-person eShort ‘The Dark Side‘ (available free on Smashwords, Sony Reader Store, Barnes & Noble, iTunes Bookstore and Kobo (also on Amazon but not yet free!)) which starts like this…
+I also have a second-person eShort ‘The Dark Side‘ (available free on Smashwords, Sony Reader Store, Barnes & Noble, iTunes Bookstore and Kobo (Amazon won’t let me list it for free)) which starts like this…

 You struggle to breathe as you look down at the cot.
 You know he won’t be far away.
 It’s only a matter of time.